Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Proofs

 \subsection{Equivalence of cross-entropy loss minimization and KL divergence minimization}

-\begin{claim} minimizing the cross-entropy loss between the classifier output and the true label is equivalent to minimizing the KL divergence between the classifier output and the Bayes optimal classifier. \end{claim}
+This is a well-known result in the literature.
+Nonetheless, we include the result and its proof here for completeness and ease of reference. \begin{claim} minimizing the cross-entropy loss between the classifier output and the true label is equivalent to minimizing the KL divergence between the classifier output and the Bayes optimal classifier. \end{claim}

 \begin{proof} The Bayes optimal classifier $C^*(\rvx_t; t)$ approximates $q(y = 1 | \rvx_t)$.
 Let $p_\phi(y | \rvx_t)$ be the distribution represented by the learned classifier $C_\phi(\rvx_t; t)$ i.e., $p_\phi(y=1|\rvx_t) = C_\phi(\rvx_t; t)$.
 For an arbitrary diffusion time step $t$, the expected KL divergence between the Bayes optimal and the learned classifier therefore is